 The definition of dependents has been widened from that under the HNWI scheme.
 The age limitation of children (natural, adopted or in care) has been increased to 25.
 Dependents now includes brothers, sisters and direct relatives in an ascending line as long as it is shown to the satisfaction of the Director of Inland Revenue that these are dependents of the beneficiary of the GRP.
 Certain employees are also provided for including carers, butlers, personal drivers and other domestic staff in the employment of the applicant for the preceding two years.

-Special Tax Status under the GRP Rules must be applied for, through an Authorised Registered Mandatory and the non-refundable application fee is of €6,000 Euro and €5,500 if the qualifying property is in Gozo or the south of Malta.
+Special Tax Status under the GRP Rules must be applied for, through an Authorised Registered Mandatory and the non-refundable application fee is of €6,000 Euro or €5,500 if the qualifying property is in Gozo or in the South of Malta.
+In the latter case the qualifying owned property needs to have been purchased at the time of submission of application.

 The GRP Rules state that the beneficiary must continuously satisfy the obligations in terms of the Rules and also that the special tax status may be inherited.